aeroG Aviation LLC

 Before the company was founded, the team's first simulation project was the UV-4 UAV, an unmanned cargo aircraft developed at Bergen Community College in 2015 by the company founder.
 The project was funded by the college’s STEM (Science, Technology, Engineering, and Mathematics) grant.
 The project was first released on Microsoft Flight Simulation X and Lockheed Martin Prepar3D v3 in Jan.
 2017.
 The research developed by this group formed the basis for aeroG Aviation LLC.

-The aG-4 is a hybrid-electric VTOL (vertical take-off and landing) aircraft that can cruise at 280+ kt (322+ mph, 519+ km/h) and transport passengers and/or cargo.
-It was launched in Nov.
-2017 based on the revised UV-4.
+The aG-4 Liberty is a hybrid-electric VTOL (vertical take-off and landing) aircraft that can cruise at 280+ kt (322+ mph, 519+ km/h) and transport passengers and/or cargo.
+It was launched in November 2017 based on the revised UV-4.

-The aG-4 can use either hybrid-electric or full-electric to power the tilting ducted rotors.
+The aG-4 Liberty can use either hybrid-electric or full-electric to power the propellers.
 For the hybrid version, the engine’s exhaust nozzles (located both sides of the fuselage) rotates its position to add vectored thrust in vertical takeoff, transition and forward flight modes.
-This aircraft can operate in excess of 300 kt (345 mph, 556 km/h) while only producing thrust from the two forward fans in the cruise mode, cutting down on power consumption and noise while during the longest part of flight.
+This aircraft can operate in excess of 300 kt (345 mph, 556 km/h) while only producing thrust from the two forward propellers in the cruise mode, cutting down on power consumption and noise while during the longest part of flight.
 In addition to the lift produced by the ducts, the aircraft is designed as a lifting body.
 The aircraft also has the increased safety of a ballistic recovery system.

 The aircraft would fly manned in a highly augmented cockpit.
 It would also utilize multiple OLED (organic light-emitting diode) screens that display images taken from the exterior of the fuselage, binding the passenger’s sense of sight and imagination with the illusion of a glass cabin.